 Are certain occupations at greater risk?

-Some occupations have more exposure to chemicals or substances that can result in sensitization and cause allergic contact dermatitis.
-Examples of these include dental workers, healthcare workers, florists, hairdressers, and machinists.
+Some occupations have more exposure to chemicals or substances.
+This can either result in sensitization, causing allergic contact dermatitis or repeated exposure, causing irritant contact dermatitis.
+Examples of these occupations include dental workers, healthcare workers, florists, hairdressers, machinists, housekeepers, and food handlers.

 What are common sources of allergic contact dermatitis?